DerGuru/The-Resonant/New Chapters/Part2/P2-02_Calibration_and_Misalignment.md

 ---

 They moved outside.
-The street was busy—morning commuters, delivery trucks, the constant hum of city life.
+The street was busyâ€”morning commuters, delivery trucks, the constant hum of city life.

 Jason stood on the corner, trying to maintain his connection to a metal handrail while filtering out the overwhelming sensory input.